plamenbotev/orillacart/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create your online store in minutes using our eCommerce plugin.
+eCommerce solution designed to help you grow your business.

 == Description ==
 Orilla Cart have everything you need to to create online store.
+The plugin is built with simplicity in mind.
+The idea behind the project is to give simple and yet powerful tool for everybody.
+In few steps you can have your own ecommerce site and sell your digital and physical goods on it.

-[Orilla Cart eCommerce demo site ](http://demo.orillacart.com/ "eCommerce demo site") [Orilla Cart eCommerce documentation ](http://orillacart.com/knowledgebase/ "Orilla Cart eCommerce documentation")
+[Orilla Cart eCommerce demo site ](http://demo.orillacart.com/ "eCommerce demo site")

+[Orilla Cart eCommerce documentation ](http://orillacart.com/knowledgebase/ "Orilla Cart eCommerce documentation")

 It is free, it is open source and it is build with carefully selected eCommerce functionalities, user friendly design, flexibility and speed in mind.
 = FEATURES =
 * __Themes Compatible__ - Works out of the box with most themes.
-Add eCommerce functionality to your current site easily.
+Add eCommerce functionality to your current site easily, no need for specially created theme.
 * __PayPal Standard Gateway__ - Accept credit cards and PayPal payments.
 * __Bank Transfer__, __Cash on Delivery__ and __Cheque__ - Offline payment methods.
 * __Table Rate Shipping__ - Highly customizable shipping options.